Georges Doeuillet

-Georges Camille Doeuillet was born 16 July 1865 in Oise, Northern France.
-He became one of France's best known couturiers along with his peers Louise Chéruit, Jeanne Paquin, Paul Poiret, Redfern & Sons and the House of Charles Worth.
+Georges Camille Doeuillet (16 July 1865, Oise, Northern France - 20 March 1934, Paris) was one of France's best known couturiers along with his peers Louise Chéruit, Jeanne Paquin, Paul Poiret, Redfern & Sons and the House of Charles Worth.

 Biography

 Early career

 Early in his career, Doeuillet worked as a business manager at the fashion house of Callot Soeurs, where he was known for being ardent in business.
 At Callot Soeurs, he was responsible for discovering Madeleine Vionnet who undertook an apprenticeship at the house prior to establishing her own fashion house Vionnet.

 In 1900, Doeuillet opened his maison at 18 Place Vendôme in Paris, France.
 Doeuillet, his fashion house was considered one of the most influential houses in France.
 He was the first designer to locate his maison in the Place Vendôme before other fashion houses followed him to this location.

 Recognition and business expansion

 In 1911, Doeuillet was made an Officer of the Legion of Honour in recognition of his contribution to fashion.

 Doeuillet designed the dresses for the first performance at the Théâtre Mogador when it opened in 1913.
 At the performance he showed the world's first robes de style (Cocktail Dress) that influenced a generation of fashion designers who incorporated such styles into their collections.